Monte Paschi shares up 6 percent in early trade

-MILAN, Jan 28 (Reuters) - Shares in Banca Monte dei Paschi di Siena rose as much as 6 percent on Monday morning the Bank of Italy approved on Saturday the Tuscan lender request for state aid.
+MILAN (Reuters) - Shares in Banca Monte dei Paschi di Siena (BMPS.MI) rose as much as 6 percent on Monday morning the Bank of Italy approved on Saturday the Tuscan lender request for state aid.

 The Bank of Italy’s backing was the final stage required to free up the 3.9 billion euros of state loans for Italy’s third biggest lender, which last week revealed loss-making derivatives trades that could cost it 720 million euros.